AdobeDocs/experience-manager-65.it-IT/help/sites-administering/concepts.md

 ### Acquirenti anonimi {#anonymous-shoppers}

-Un cliente anonimo può:
+An anonymous customer can:

-* Visualizza prodotti
+* View products
-* Aggiungere prodotti al carrello
+* Add products to their cart
-* Eseguire il checkout per eseguire l&#39;ordine
+* Perform checkout to place their order

 >[!NOTE]
 >
->A seconda della configurazione dell&#39;indirizzo dell&#39;istanza, o della registrazione del cliente, potrebbe essere necessario prima del checkout.
+>Depending on the configuration of your instance address information, or customer registration, might be required prior to checkout.

-### Acquirenti registrati {#registered-shoppers}
+### Registered Shoppers {#registered-shoppers}

-Un cliente registrato può:
+A registered customer can:

-* Login al proprio account
+* Login to their account
-* Visualizza prodotti
+* View products
-* Aggiungere prodotti al carrello
+* Add products to their cart
-* Eseguire il checkout per eseguire l&#39;ordine
+* Perform checkout to place their order
-* Visualizzare e tenere traccia degli ordini precedenti
+* View and track previous orders

-### Panoramica del contenuto del carrello acquisti {#shopping-cart-content-overview}
+### Shopping Cart Content Overview {#shopping-cart-content-overview}

-Il carrello offre:
+The shopping cart provides:

 * una panoramica degli elementi selezionati
 * collegamenti alle pagine di prodotto per gli elementi selezionati
 * la capacità di:

-   * aggiornare il numero/quantità dei singoli articoli
+   * update the number/quantity of the individual items
-   * rimuovere singoli elementi
+   * remove individual items

 ![ecommerce_shoppingcart](assets/ecommerce_shoppingcart.png)

-Il carrello viene salvato in base al motore utilizzato:
+The shopping cart is saved according to the engine being used:

-* AEM generica memorizza il carrello in un cookie.
+* AEM generic stores the cart in a cookie.
-* Alcuni motori di eCommerce possono archiviare il carrello in una sessione.
+* Certain eCommerce engines can store the cart in a session.

 In entrambi i casi, gli elementi rimangono nel carrello (e possono essere ripristinati) attraverso l&#39;accesso/disconnessione (ma solo sullo stesso computer/browser).
-Esempio:
+Ad esempio:

 * sfogliare `anonymous` e aggiungere prodotti al carrello
-* accedere come `Allison Parker` - il carrello è vuoto
+* accedi come `Allison Parker` - il suo carrello è vuoto
-* aggiungere prodotti al carrello
+* add products to her cart
-* disconnetti - il carrello mostrerà i prodotti per `anonymous`
+* sign out - the cart will show the products for `anonymous`

-* accedere di nuovo come `Allison Parker` - i suoi prodotti sono stati ripristinati
+* sign in again as `Allison Parker` - her products are restored

 >[!NOTE]
 >
->Un carrello anonimo può essere ripristinato solo sullo stesso computer/browser.
+>An anonymous cart can only be restored on the same machine/browser.

 >[!NOTE]
 >
->Non si consiglia di testare il ripristino del contenuto del carrello con l&#39; `admin` account, in quanto ciò può entrare in conflitto con l&#39; `admin` account del motore eCommerce (ad es. hybris).
+>It is not recommended to test restoring the cart contents with the `admin` account, as this can conflict with the `admin` account of the eCommerce engine (e.g. hybris).

 >[!NOTE]
 >
->hybris può essere configurato per rimuovere i carrelli in sospeso dopo un determinato periodo di tempo.
+>hybris can be configured to remove pending carts after a defined period of time.

-Prima del checkout, le variazioni di prezzo si riflettono (in entrambi i sistemi) nel momento in cui si verificano.
+Prior to the checkout, price changes are reflected (in both systems) as they occur.

-### Informazioni ordine {#order-information}
+### Order Information {#order-information}

-A seconda che le informazioni di implementazione relative a un ordine siano memorizzate nel motore eCommerce o in AEM, AEM esegue il rendering di queste informazioni.
+Depending on your implementation information about an order is held either in the eCommerce engine or AEM, this information is rendered by AEM.

-Sono memorizzate diverse informazioni, che possono includere:
+A variety of information is stored, which can include:

 * **ID ordine**

-   Numero di riferimento per l&#39;ordine.
+   The reference number for the order.

 * **Inserito**

-   Data in cui è stato effettuato l’ordine.
+   The date the order was placed.

 * **Stato**